aerolab-unb/Aerial-pt/docs/source/aerial/vr01/autopilot/config/firmware.rst

 Firmware
 =========

-A instalação do *firmware* no hardware do controlador de voo pode ser efetuada de duas formas, pelo uso de um programa de Estação de Controle Terrestre (ECT) ou diretamente pelo uso de ferramentas de desenvolvedor sem o uso de um programa auxiliar.
+A instalação do *firmware* no hardware do controlador de voo pode ser efetuada de duas formas, pelo uso de um programa de Estação de Controle Terrestre (ECT) ou diretamente pelo uso de ferramentas de desenvolvedor sem o uso de um programa auxiliar [1]_.

 ..
 The installation of the firmware on the flight controller hardware can be done in two ways, by using an Ground Control Station (GCS) program or directly by using developer tools without using an auxiliary program.